 Maintain a log of all relevant security events concerning the operation of the service, together with an accurate record of the time at which the event occurred (time-stamp), and retain such records with appropriate protection and controls to ensure successful retrieval, accounting for service definition, risk management requirements, applicable legislation, and organizational policy.

+[US / EZP800-63-2: §7.3.1.2 f)]

 Guidance: It is sufficient that the accuracy of the time source is based upon an internal computer/system clock synchronized to an internet time source.
 The time source need not be authenticable.

 Operational infrastructure